 It happens that as each Thanksgiving Day rolls around, I am reminded of Margaret Fuller’s Thanksgiving revelation, one she later wrote about in her journal.
 This revelation resonates with me annually for its gentle reminder of the value of being willingly and patiently engaged, of releasing resistance in the face of what cannot readily be altered.

-This year as I re-read Fuller’s account, I thought about something US Poet Laureate Joy Harjo said to us this past January 2021 when she joined us at Flagler College in St Augustine, Florida for two virtual events.
+As I re-read Fuller’s account, I think about something former US Poet Laureate Joy Harjo said to us in January 2021 when she joined us at Flagler College in St Augustine, Florida for two virtual events.
 I don’t remember the exact question asked by one of the listeners in the audience, but I’ll never forget Harjo’s response.
 She answered, “Every job is a service job.”

 The truth in this statement struck me.
 I’d never considered my many jobs over the years, both inside and outside the home, as service jobs, but indeed they were.
 I am in service with all that I do, even if it doesn’t always appear that way.
 Being in service provides greater purpose and connection to something outside of myself, even when it comes to tasks I don’t necessarily feel like doing.